-US takes aim at Chinese firms over fentanyl drug trade
+US sanctions China companies over fentanyl drug trade

-US takes aim at Chinese firms, executives over fentanyl drug supply chain
+US takes aim at China companies, executives over fentanyl supply chain

-US authorities have brought charges and sanctions against Chinese companies and executives they claim supply chemicals used to make fentanyl amid an opioid crisis in the US.
+US authorities have brought charges and sanctions against Chinese companies and executives they claim supply chemicals used to produce fentanyl.

 The United States has imposed sanctions and launched indictments against dozens of Chinese companies and individuals it claims are involved in the illegal trade of the highly-addictive drug fentanyl.